 Top Tip: Before completing a sale, it’s important that you’re aware of all the different types of invoices and how they function.
-To learn more about how each invoice works, read our in-depth guide to what an invoice is and how to raise them and get paid💡
+To learn more, read our in-depth guide to what an invoice is and how to raise them and get paid💡

 Do you need to keep records of commercial invoices?

-Yes, it’s important to keep records of commercial invoices and any customs paperwork.
+Yes, it’s essential to keep records of commercial invoices and any customs paperwork.

 If you’re VAT registered, you’ll also need to record your exported goods in your VAT account.
-This is important, as you’ll want this information readily available when it comes time to complete your VAT return.
+This is important, as you’ll want this information readily available when it’s time to complete your VAT return.

 How to fill out a commercial invoice

-To ensure that your package makes it through customs and to your buyer, it is crucial that you are meticulous when filling out your commercial invoice.
-If you fail to provide all relevant information, your shipment will likely be delayed by customs authorities.
+To ensure that your package makes it through customs and to your buyer, you must be meticulous when filling out your commercial invoice.
+If you fail to provide all relevant information, customs authorities will likely delay your shipment.